khimo/khimo.github.io/bli-guides/_help_drivers/halo.md

 4. Local thermostat scenes, thermostat control with MODE and SETPOINTS
 5. Global scenes

+### Troubleshooting

+#### The Halo system state is Orange
+This means that at least one Halo has lost connection.
+All the Halos defined in the RESOURCE page should be connected in order for the status to be green.
+Go to Tools->Resource state and search for the Halo with the "ONLINE=false" status.
+Then, double-check if that Halo is online on the network.

+#### My Halo keeps refreshing the screen
+This may happen when you have multiple BeoLiving Intelligences connected to the same Halo device.
+You should only add one Halo to one controller.
+Double-check that you don't have any other BLI with the same Halo assigned.

 ### Changelog

+#### v0.2 | 08/02/2024
+ - Adds the troubleshoting section

 #### v0.1 | 02/09/2021
  - First version supporting the integration of the Beoremote Halo with the BLI.